MicrosoftDocs/cpp-docs/docs/cpp/raw-pointers.md

 ## Initialization and member access

 The following example shows how to declare, initialize, and use a raw pointer.
-It's initialized with an object allocated on the heap, which you must explicitly delete.
+It's initialized using **new** to point an object allocated on the heap, which you must explicitly **delete**.
 The example also shows a few of the dangers associated with raw pointers.
 (Remember, this example is C-style programming and not modern C++!)

 ```cpp
 #include <iostream>